“Shakespeare” & The Ornaments of Virtue Part II

 De Vere continues:

 And so it is in all other things as well as in man.
 Why should this man be more esteemed than that man but for his virtue, through which every man desireth to be accounted of?
 Then you amongst men, I do not doubt but will aspire to follow that virtuous path, to illuster yourself with the ornaments of virtue.
-And in mine opinion as it beautifyeth a fair woman to be decked with pearls and precious stones, so much more it ornifyeth a gentle man to be furnished in mind with glittering virtues. [xviii]
+And in mine opinion as it beautifyeth a fair woman to be decked with pearls and precious stones, so much more it ornifyeth a gentle man to be furnished in mind with glittering virtues. [x]

 For when all things shall else forsake us, virtue will ever abide with us, and when our bodies fall into the bowels of the earth, yet that shall mount with our minds into the highest heavens. [xix]